utkarsh20043/AssignmentsSOC/Assignment2/README.md

 ***In carmichael number, is an odd composite number n which satisfies Fermat's little theorem a^(n-1)-1=0 (mod n) for every choice of a satisfying (a,n)=1 (i.e., a and n are relatively prime) with 1<a<n.
 Hence I used the sage math function 'all' to check whether the iterator condition is true or false.
 Rest is just mathematical equation mentioned above is used in if statement.
+Iteration is conducted twice by using if in a if statement. the number satisfying condition are stored in the list through append.